Biking is available on park roads.

 This trail takes you to one of the few original fire lookout towers left in Ontario.
 The Bannerman Fire Tower was erected in the 1930s and the ranger in charge of the tower, watched for smoke and lived in a cabin nearby with his family through the summer.
 Along the shores of Fushimi Lake there are a few great spots for lunch and a swim.

 Hunting in this park is subject to the Ontario Hunting Regulations.
 Certain restrictions apply.
-For more information, contact the park or your local area or district office of the Ministry of Natural Resources.
+For more information, contact the park or your local area or district office of the Ministry of Natural Resources and Forestry.

 The sandy beach, shallow, clear water and buoyed swimming area next to the campground are perfect for family swimming.
 There are change facilities.
 There is a full size sand volleyball court at the Day-Use Area, another beach and a place to play horseshoes.